life-exe/UnrealOpenAIPlugin/README.md

 1. Weather serivces: https://weatherstack.com.
 Once your account is created, you will find `API Access Key` on your dashboard.
 2. News service: https://newsapi.org.
 Once your account is created, you will find `API Key` on your dashboard.
-3. In the root of your Unreal Engine project, create a file called `OnlineServicesAuth.ini` with the following content:
+3. In the root of your Unreal Engine project, create a file called `OnlineServicesAuth.ini` (you can use `setup_auth_files.bat` in the plugin root folder.
+It will copy `.ini` files from [template folder](https://github.com/life-exe/UnrealOpenAIPlugin/tree/master/Templates)) with the following content:
 ```
 WeatherstackAccessKey=dbe5fcdd54f2196d2cdc5194cf5
 NewsApiOrgApiKey=1dec1793ed3940e880cc93b4087fcf96
 ```
-4. You can copy it from [template folder](https://github.com/life-exe/UnrealOpenAIPlugin/tree/master/Templates).
-5. Enter your APi keys for each service.
+4. Enter your APi keys for each service.
-6. Compile your project, launch the Unreal Editor, launch ChatGPT editor widget, select the services that you want to use.
+5. Compile your project, launch the Unreal Editor, launch ChatGPT editor widget, select the services that you want to use.
-7. Ask for the weather or latest news somewhere.
+6. Ask for the weather or latest news somewhere.
 Example prompts:
 > What is the weather like in Oslo?

 > What is the latest news from Microsoft?
 (2 headlines)
-8. Always check the logs when you encounter an error.
+7. Always check the logs when you encounter an error.

 ## Blueprint Nodes Overview